Frequently asked questions about the COVID-19 vaccine

 - People who are eligible for Carer’s Allowance - find out more

-Age 12-15: Children aged 12 to 15 in England will be offered one dose of the Pfizer/BioNTech COVID-19 vaccine in September 2021.
+Age 12-15: Children aged 12 to 15 in England are now being offered one dose of the Pfizer/BioNTech COVID-19 vaccine.
 Healthy children will primarily receive their COVID-19 vaccination in their school with alternative provision for those who are home schooled, in secure services or specialist mental health settings.
-Further information about this rollout will be published shortly.
+Parents and young people in schools will receive further communication about this directly via their schools.

 Age 18+: If you are aged 18 or over and have not yet been vaccinated against COVID-19, you can contact the NHS to arrange a jab.
 The easiest way to arrange a vaccination is through the National Booking system.
 Anyone unable to book online can call 119 free of charge, anytime between 7am and 11pm seven days a week.